 3 Ways To Celebrate March Madness In The Workplace

-The NCAA Men's Basketball Tournament kicks off in mid-March and runs into the start of April, and office pools have become extremely common and popular in American workplaces.
+Both tournaments kick off in mid-March and run until the start of April, and office pools have become extremely common and popular in American workplaces.
 However, March Madness office pools can be somewhat of a gray area for many companies, so a lot of businesses just prohibit them altogether to be safe.

 So, rather than dreading March Madness, here are three ways to bring the office together.

 With a batch of opening games occurring on a Friday afternoon, this lends itself to an extended lunch period or a shorter workday.
-This could be a great opportunity to let the workforce come together to watch some of the games and enjoy some good food.
+This could be a great opportunity to let the workplace come together in-person, or virtually, to watch some of the games.

-For those not interested in the basketball games, it's an opportunity to relax for a little bit and catch up with co-workers.
-The office could also hold other activities and team bonding exercises during the time period, to make sure everyone gets an opportunity to make best use of their time.
+For those not interested in the basketball games, it could be an opportunity to plan another fun activity or team-bonding exercise during the time period, to make sure everyone gets a chance to make best use of their time.

 Organize A Money-Less Office Pool

-Many companies don't want to deal with the potential ramifications and drama of dealing with office pools where money is exchanged between employees.
+Many companies don't want to deal with the potential ramifications and drama of office pools where money is exchanged between employees.
 But what if you took money out of the equation?